 Everything in the countryside can be shot, hunted and generally preyed upon, and is too busy shooting, hunting and generally preying upon everything else to notice.
 Furthermore, whereas a Londoner such as myself will consider knowing what time the Bakerloo Line shuts down, or where to get a late drink in Southwark* as evidence of participation in an advanced society, someone in the countryside will consider knowing the best way to dispatch a rabbit in much the same light.
 The method, incidentally, is as follows: place the fore and index fingers of your right hand in a ‘v’ shape around the rear of the neck, then put the palm of your left under the luckless bunny’s chin and push firmly up and back.
 The lumbar vertebrae snap, the spinal cord is severed, and death is instantaneous.
 It is, as they say in the countryside, ‘the kindest thing to do’, although I imagine it would be even kinder not to kill it in the first place, or maybe treat it to a slice of carrot cake in the V and A tearooms instead.
 This information was imparted to me by Joe, a fellow urchin from the hairiest days of capering amid the shanty town of Camden Market, while executing hamsters with a claw hammer on a recent Tuesday afternoon.
 Joe hails from White City, but has been living in a wigwam in the grounds of Runton Hall for eight years, and has gone entirely native.
-The lesson here is this: if you’re going to go to the countryside, get in, do what you need to do, and get out.
+The lesson is this: if you’re going to go to the countryside, get in, do what you need to do, and get out.
 Don’t start mucking about having pub lunches and all that.
-That’s how they rope you in – Joe only intended to stop for scampi and chips in Wells Next The Sea, and now he lives like an Iron Age person.
+That’s how they rope you in – Joe only intended to stop for scampi and chips in Southwold, and now he lives like an Iron Age person.
 The danger, my friends, is real.

 Mercifully, some similarities remain between us.
 For a start, we are both unemployable in any meaningful sense.
 Joe’s career highlight involved checking telecoms companies for Millennium Bug Compliance in 1999.
-This is not difficult, as it merely entails walking around, nodding thoughtfully, and placing a sticker featuring a microchip fashioned into the shape of a smiling insect with ‘Bring On Y2K!’ written underneath it on equipment deemed able to withstand the coming digital apocalypse.
-It was a scam, obviously, but so was the Millennium Bug itself.
+This wa not difficult, and merely entailed walking around, nodding thoughtfully, and placing a sticker featuring a microchip fashioned into the shape of a smiling insect with ‘Bring On Y2K!’ written underneath it on equipment deemed able to withstand the coming apocalypse.
+It was a scam, obviously, but then so was the Millennium Bug itself.
 Joe understood that no one wanted to be the person who in January 2000 would have to explain why they hadn’t thought it worthwhile having their business Millennium-proofed, with computers running wild in the streets, and therein lay the genius at the heart of the whole caper: more companies than you might think adopted a ‘Well, we’d better let him get on with it’ approach, and quietly paid his invoices when presented with them some weeks later.
 Incidentally, the way to get past the poor quality security guards at telecoms companies is to be extremely aggressive when demanding access, and entirely charming once it has been granted – essentially a one man ‘good cop, bad cop’ routine.
 Sadly, both good and bad cops alike agreed that he had committed fraudulent embezzlement following his arrest in a BT building in Reading, and he was sent to HMP Oxford for fourteen months, but although he missed the Millennium celebrations, enough invoices remained unclaimed-back out of sheer corporate embarrassment to make his incarceration worthwhile.